awdev1/Vector24/README.md

-# Vector24 - A radar vectoring tool for ATC24 PTFS
+# Vector24 - A radar vectoring tool for ATC24 PTFS - Scroll down for guide to install

 # DOWNLOAD FROM THE [RELEASES](https://github.com/awdev1/Vector24/releases) TAB ON THE RIGHT
 # Note: We have gotten elevated reports of antivirus blocking Vector.
 Do not use: Avast, Norton, or RAV Endpoint Protection.
 It is recommended you use something like bitdefender free.
 ### Created by: aerosd and awdev_
 ## How to install:
 ### 1. Click the Releases tab on the right, or [here.](https://github.com/awdev1/Vector24/releases)
 ### 2. Download the top asset, which will usually be labeled Vector24-X.X.X-amd64-win.zip
-### 3. Create a folder in a location of your liking, drag the .ZIP into the folder and unzip!
+### 3. Create a folder in a location of your liking, drag the .ZIP into the folder and unzip! (to unzip, right click and click extract all)!
 ### 4. Run the Vector24.exe and it's open!

 Join our [Discord!](https://discord.gg/kyDgZbnHz3)